 - 10+ years’ experience serving as both a consumer and a contributor to EA co-lateral

 - Experience working at highest levels within OCIO, steering committees

 - Experience with DHS policies, methodologies, and frameworks for IT program/project management

 Work to be performed at client site in Washington, DC.

 Applicants must have a US citizenship, and will need to successfully complete a Background Investigation (BI) prior to beginning work.
 Nothing in applicants’ history should prevent them from obtaining Department of Education security suitability.

 Salary will be commensurate with experience.
 GTS has highly competitive benefits, excellent development opportunities and a great working environment.
 For more information on benefits follow the link: https://www.garudtechnology.com/work-with-us/careers/

-About Garud Technology Services, Inc. is a Maryland-based, Economically Disadvantaged Woman Owned Small Business (EDWOSB), SBA-Certified 8(a) Firm, and a highly-specialized provider of Technical and Professional services to organizations with demanding requirements.
+Garud Technology Services, Inc. (GTS), is a Maryland-based, Woman Owned Small Business (WOSB), and a highly-specialized provider of Technical and Professional services to organizations with demanding requirements.
 Our portfolio of customers includes the Department of Defense (DoD), Department of Education (ED), Department of Homeland Security (DHS), Department of Transportation (DOT) and federal, state and local authorities tasked with developing and fielding cutting-edge technologies.
-Our team includes engineers, scientists and Subject Mater Experts with hard-to-find experience and qualifications, and we apply industry accepted quality processes that include CMMI-DEV (Level II Appraised) and ISO-9001:2015 (Certified).
+Our team includes engineers, scientists and Subject Matter Experts with hard-to-find experience and qualifications, and we apply industry accepted quality processes that include CMMI-DEV (Level II Appraised).
+ISO-9001 & 14001:2015 and ISO/IEC 20000-1:2011 & 27001:2013 (Certified).
 Learn more about GTS at www.garudtechnology.com.